Posted on: September 3, 2021

 We’ll also send you our e-book: Live Younger 25 Ways to Age Gracefully—Starting Now.

-Grace was eager to begin her NAD+ IV drip appointments.
-In her case, the process took about 2-3 hours for the first couple of treatments, while the solution slowly infused into her system.
+For Grace, who was eager to begin her NAD+ IV drip appointments, the first couple of treatments took about 2–3 hours, while the solution slowly infused into her system.
 She did beautifully.
-As her system acclimated, her sessions were reduced to 60-90 minutes.
+As her system acclimated, her sessions were reduced to 60–90 minutes.

-After five treatments over the course of two weeks, Grace had better skin tone and noticeably greater energy and physical endurance when exercising.
-Although she wasn’t overweight, she had a little extra belly fat, which she also lost in that two weeks.
+After five treatments over the course of two weeks, Grace had achieved better skin tone and noticeably greater energy, with increased physical endurance when exercising.
+Although she wasn’t overweight, her little bit of extra belly fat had also faded within those two weeks.

 Grace was thrilled.
 “I feel so much stronger, like I did when I was younger.
 I’m easily able to exercise longer without feeling any muscle fatigue.
 It feels like a heavy burden has been lifted.
 I have the energy to have fun again!”